oetr/3D-Marker-Generator/README.md

 Copyright (c) 2012 Peter Samarin

 This code is distributed under the GNU Lesser General Public License (LGPL).
-This means that you can the code into proprietary applications, provided you follow the rules stated in the LGPL.
+This means that you can link the code into proprietary applications, provided you follow the rules stated in the LGPL.
 You can also modify this code; if you distribute a modified version, you must distribute it under the terms of the LGPL, which in particular means that you must release the source code for the modified software.